griquelme/tidyms/docs/peak-picking.rst

 Feature detection can be defined as the process of detecting interesting characteristics in data to solve a specific problem.
-In LC-MS datasets, features are usually defined as chromatographic peaks, and can be described by retention time, m/z, peak area, among other descriptors.
-In TidyMS, feature detection is done using an approach similar to the one described by Tautenhahn *et al* in [1]_, but with some modifications.
+In LC-MS datasets, features are usually defined as chromatographic peaks, and can be described by retention time, m/z and peak area, among other descriptors.
+In TidyMS, feature detection is done by using an approach similar to the one described by Tautenhahn *et al* in [1]_, but with some modifications.
 Loosely, the algorithm can be described in two steps: